Municipal Police Service Review

 How would this affect Peace Officers?
 Are they connected to RCMP or a separate entity?
 Are peace officers provincial or federal?
 Would they continue to work with any new police force like they do currently with the RCMP?

-Lisa asked over 1 year ago
+Lisa asked almost 2 years ago

 Peace Officers are employed by the City of Grande Prairie and are not connected to the RCMP.
 They do however provide support to the RCMP and provide emergency response, investigation and education related to animal control, bylaw enforcement and provincial statue enforcement.
 Please click on the document here to learn more about policing in Grande Prairie.